-3.5.5 On-Site Cargo Handling Equipment Source Emissions
+3.5.4 On-Site Cargo Handling Equipment Source Emissions

 It is common for industrial buildings to require the operation of exterior cargo handling equipment in the building's truck court areas.
-For this particular Project, on-site modeled operational equipment includes up to one (1) 175 horsepower (hp), natural gas-powered cargo handling equipment - port tractor operating at 4 hours a day for 365 days of the year.
+For this particular Project, on-site modeled operational equipment includes up to one (1) 175 horsepower (hp), natural gas-powered cargo handling equipment - port tractor operating 4 hours a day for 365 days of the year.

-3.5.6 OPERATIONAL EMISSIONS SUMMARY
+3.5.5 OPERATIONAL EMISSIONS SUMMARY

 As previously stated, CalEEMod utilizes summer and winter EMFAC2021 emission factors in order to derive vehicle emissions associated with Project operational activities, which vary by season.
-The estimated operational-source emissions are summarized on Table 3-8.
-Detailed operation model outputs for the Project are presented in Appendix 3.2.
-As shown on Table 3-8, the Project's daily regional emissions from on-going operations will not exceed any of the thresholds of significance.
+Detailed operation model outputs for the Project are presented in Appendix 3.2 and 3.3.
+As shown on Table 3-8 and 3-9, for Option A or Option B, the daily regional emissions from ongoing operations will not exceed any of the thresholds of significance.